-These Kid-friendly Open-faced Keto Chicken Pillows (or keto chicken packets, chicken rolls, chicken pockets–whatever your lingo) are filled with a creamy and flavorful chicken salad and baked on delicious fathead dough.
+These Kid-friendly Open-faced Keto Chicken Pillows (or keto chicken packets, chicken rolls, chicken pockets–whatever your lingo) are filled with a creamy and flavorful chicken salad and baked on delicious almond flour fathead dough.

 This is just the easy weeknight chicken dinner you need!
-Great for using up Thanksgiving or Christmas turkey leftovers, too–turkey pillows.
+Great for using up Thanksgiving or Christmas turkey leftovers, too–shredded or diced turkey pillows.

 While I’m having a ton of fun creating new keto recipes for our family (and yours!), I’m also still in the process of transforming our old favorites into low carb, gluten free, ketogenic recipes.